The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives of others.

 The public sector needs strong, educated leaders who can make decisions that make a difference.
 Kaplan University’s Master of Public Administration is designed to help practicing and aspiring administrators develop the skills and techniques needed to provide leadership in a wide variety of public service fields.* The program focuses on teaching you management and decision-making skills; knowledge to help you become a successful leader in the public sector.

 The core curriculum teaches you how to evaluate, implement, and manage policy and spans diverse topics including public administration and management, ethics and leadership, budgeting and the administration of public funds, strategic planning, and applied research.
-Additionally, the program offers you the flexibility to pursue a general Master of Public Administration or to focus on an intensive study area in health care management, governmental management, fire science and emergency services, or criminal justice.The Master of Public Administration emphasizes:
+Additionally, the program offers you the flexibility to pursue a general Master of Public Administration or to focus on a concentration in health care management, governmental management, fire science and emergency services, or criminal justice.The Master of Public Administration emphasizes:

 When you graduate with a Master in Public Administration you may qualify to serve in a variety of leadership roles in the executive arm of local, state/provincial, and federal/national government, nongovernmental organizations, public sector organizations, and nonprofit and voluntary sectors.*

-To further develop your expertise, you may choose electives that focus on one of the following intensive study areas:
+To further develop your expertise, you may choose electives that focus on one of the following concentrations:

 General Master of Public Administration: Explore the fundamental concepts and practices of budgeting and financial management, the interaction of political and economic forces, administrative law, and public policy analysis.